Federal vs private student loan repayment options

 Once you’ve left school and are past your separation or grace period, you’ll make principal and interest payments for the remainder of your repayment term.
 There are several exceptions:

-- Graduated Repayment Period for recent graduates
+- Graduated Repayment Period

 - Deferring your loans if you are in undergraduate or graduate school or an internship/residency/fellowship program